aragilar/dnd-flask/data/documentation/spellcasting.md

 ### Combining Magical Effects

 The effects of different spells add together while the durations of those spells overlap.
 The effects of the same spell cast multiple times don't combine, however.
-Instead, the most potent effect - such as the highest bonus - from those castings applies while their durations overlap.
+Instead, the most potent effect---such as the highest bonus---from those castings applies while their durations overlap.

 For example, if two clerics cast bless on the same target, that character gains the spell's benefit only once; he or she doesn't get to roll two bonus dice.